TroyNeubauer/CWTeams/README.md

 ## Normal Usage examples

-`java -jar build/libs/CWTeams.jar --limit=1000 --teams=5 --separate smexy100:awesomeyu smexy100:awesomeyu ertrterw:anthonyyu46 anthonyyu46:thecleanerplate --output=teams.txt --timeout=5`
+`./gradlew run --args='--limit=10000 --teams=5 --separate smexy100:awesomeyu smexy100:awesomeyu ertrterw:anthonyyu46 anthonyyu46:thecleanerplate --output=teams.txt --timeout=5'`

 The command above was used to generate 1000 different 5 man teams using the seperation rules, failing after 5 seconds of inactivity, and writing the final sorted team list to teams.txt.